-“Frank McLintock was a big influence on me.
+“Frank was a big influence on me.
 Like me, he came from Glasgow.
 He was the first guy I saw in Highbury’s Marble Halls and we have been great friends ever since.
 He is an amazing man.
-He was a 110% winner.”
+He was a 110 per cent winner.”

 Eddie can only vaguely remember his debut against Sheffield Wednesday in September 1969.

-“I think it was snowing.
+He said: “I think it was snowing.
 I was 18.
 After that I never played for a while.
-Then Bertie Mee told me he was going to give me a run of ten games to prove myself.
+Then Bertie Mee told me he was going to give me a run of 10 games to prove myself.
 It was a good idea because when you make your debut, you could be terrified, because your adrenalin is flowing and you are playing against such great professionals.”

-“I thought George Graham had scored.
+He explained" “I thought George Graham had scored.
 It was such a bad goal.
 I didn’t know I’d scored it!
 Then Charlie George scored the winner which was the icing on the cake.
-Frank McLintock was amazing.
+Frank was amazing.
 After it was finished he was just drained.
 I was only 20 at the time.
-I can’t really remember a lot about the open top bus parade afterwards because we were still drinking!”
+I can’t really remember a lot about the open top bus parade!”

-In 1974, Eddie became the Club’s youngest ever Club captain at the age of 23.
-He regards that as his greatest achievement, better even than winning the Double and scoring in Cup Finals.
-In September 1976, after playing over 220 games for the Gunners, he rejoined Frank McLintock at Queens Park Rangers.
+In 1974, Eddie became the Club’s youngest-ever captain at the age of 23.
+He regards that as his greatest achievement, better even than winning the double and scoring in cup finals.

 “Frank wanted to bring players in but there wasn’t a lot of money about at the time.
 He brought in some ex-Arsenal players but that was clutching at straws to try to get us out off the bottom of the old First Division.
 The transfers never worked for him.
 We also brought people like Roger Davies, Billy Hughes and Geoff Salmons but it never worked.
 Frank left and we got relegated.

 “He offered me the captaincy but at that time I didn’t want it.
-I didn’t think the club had gone in the right direction.
-I gave him the truth how I felt about the club.
+I didn’t think the Club had gone in the right direction.
+I gave him the truth how I felt about the Club.
 Also, I never got on with one or two of the players.
 I just thought it was the wrong decision for me to become captain.
-Jock Wallace respected me for this decision.”
+Jock respected me for this decision.”

 Despite his rejection of the captaincy, Eddie was the experienced guiding force in the young side which won the old Second Division title in 1980.
 However, he left the Club at the moment of triumph.

-“We got promotion but I was only offered a year’s contract.
-I thought I was worth a two or a three year contract which is what a lot of the younger players were getting.
+He continued: “We got promotion but I was only offered a year’s contract.
+I thought I was worth a two or a three-year contract which is what a lot of the younger players were getting.
 I went to Notts County.
 The next season they got promoted to the top division swapping places with Leicester who unfortunately got relegated after that one season.”

-Back at Filbert Street, Eddie was in the side which finished 8th in the Second Division and reached the FA Cup semi-final against Tottenham Hotspur, but Jock Wallace left at the end of the season to go to Motherwell.
+Back at Filbert Street, Eddie was in the side which finished eighth in the Second Division and reached the FA Cup semi-final against Tottenham Hotspur, but Wallace left at the end of the season to go to Motherwell.